emberjs/website/source/guides/cookbook/client_server_interaction/loading_data_from_a_server.md

 You want to load data from a server and have it available in your Ember application for observation and manipulation.

 ## Solution
 Use `jQuery.ajax` and convert the response into Ember observable objects.
 You use `reopen` to add a finder method to your model class.
+There are two possible approaches to implement custom finder methods: with `promises` or without.

+### Approach without promise
-The general workflow of the finder method is the following:
+The general workflow of the finder method without a promise looks like the following.
+With this approach you immediately get a object, with which you can start working.

-1. You create an empty result object.
+1. You create an **empty result object**.
 2. You make an asynchronous call to your API...
-3. ... and in your success callback you fill your empty object.
+3. ... and in your success callback you **fill your empty object**.
 4. You return your result object.

+The flow mentioned above is not the sequence in which those actions are happening.
+In reality the points 1,2 and 4 are performed first.
+Then some time later, when the response returns from your server, 3 is executed. **So the real flow of actions is: 1 -> 2 -> 4 -> 3.**

 **Note the slight differences between returning an array and a single object.**